jinujd/crudman-nestjs/README.md

 - `UseCrud` stores the sections configuration once on the controller class.
 - The library reads that config inside `CrudmanService` and the ORM adapter to resolve repositories, relations, attributes, filters, etc.
-- Decorators like `@CrudList('companies')` or the base `CrudControllerBase('companies')` tell the library which section’s settings to apply for a given route.
+- Decorators like `@CrudList('companies')` or the base `CrudControllerBase('companies')` tell the library which section's settings to apply for a given route.

 ## Shorthand: UseCrud({ models })